chihebchebbi/mkdocs-base/docs/ML-IDS.md

 # **How to build a Machine Learning Intrusion Detection system**

-**Abstract**
+## Introduction

-[Machine learning](https://www.peerlyst.com/tags/machine-learning) [techniques](https://www.peerlyst.com/tags/techniques) are changing our view of the world and they are impacting all aspects of our daily life.
-Thus machine [learning](https://www.peerlyst.com/tags/learning) is playing a huge role in information security.
-In this article Peerlysters will not only explore the fundamentals behind machine learning techniques but they will dive into a hands-on experience to learn [how to](https://www.peerlyst.com/tags/how-to) build real world [Intrusion detection system](https://www.peerlyst.com/tags/intrusion-detection-system)s from scratch using cutting edge techniques, [programming](https://www.peerlyst.com/tags/programming) libraries and publicly available datasets.
-Also we are providing a useful attachment to make you choose machine learning algorithms in an easy way.
+Machine learning techniques are changing our view of the world and they are impacting all aspects of our daily life.
+Thus machine learning is playing a huge role in information security.
+In this module you will not only explore the fundamentals behind machine learning techniques but you will dive into a hands-on experience to learn how to build real world Intrusion detection systems from scratch using cutting edge techniques, programming libraries and publicly available datasets.

-This article will cover:
+This module will cover:

-- Machine learning models
+*	Machine learning models
-- The required steps to build a Machine learning [project](https://www.peerlyst.com/tags/project)
+*	The required steps to build a Machine learning project
-- How to evaluate a machine learning Model
+*	How to evaluate a machine learning Model
-- Most useful [Data Science](https://www.peerlyst.com/tags/data-science) and Machine learning libraries
+*	Most useful Data Science and Machine learning libraries
-- Artificial [Neural Networks](https://www.peerlyst.com/tags/neural-networks) and Deep Learning
+*	Artificial Neural Networks and Deep Learning
-- Next Generation [Intrusion detection systems](https://www.peerlyst.com/tags/intrusion-detection-systems) using Machine learning Techniques **. **
+*	Next Generation Intrusion detection systems using Machine learning Techniques.

-**Artificial intelligence **
+## Artificial intelligence

-[Artificial intelligence](https://www.peerlyst.com/tags/artificial-intelligence) is the art of making computer programs to behave like a [human](https://www.peerlyst.com/tags/human-1) and by behave i mean perceiving, learning, understanding and knowing.
-AI is involving many areas such as [computer science](https://www.peerlyst.com/tags/computer-science), neuroscience, psychology and so on.
+Artificial intelligence is the art of making computer programs to behave like a human and by behave i mean perceiving, learning, understanding and knowing.
+AI is involving many areas such as computer science, neuroscience, psychology and so on.

 ![](RackMultipart20200926-4-kmxakm_html_69942718d81c4342.jpg)

-**Machine Learning models**
+## Machine Learning models

 Machine learning is the study and the creation of algorithms that learn from given data and examples.
 It is a particular approach to artificial intelligence.Tom M. Mitchell (an american computer scientist ) defines machine learning as &quot;A computer program is said to learn from experience _E_ with respect to some class of tasks _T_ and performance measure _P_ if its performance at tasks in _T_, as measured by _P_, improves with experience _E_&quot; .
 In machine learning we have four major models; supervised, semi-supervised,unsupervised and reinforcement.